dfort33/dfort33/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on my College Course, and a lot of different projects.
-- 🤔 I’m looking for help with coding, a bit of everythinh
+- 🤔 I’m looking for help with coding, a bit of everything
 - 📫 How to reach me: FOR24000262@student.warwickshire.ac.uk
 - 😄 Pronouns: He/Him